polpielladev/polpiella.dev/src/pages/making-a-serverless-swift-function-with-fastly-and-upstash.md

 The configuration file above creates a dictionary called `secrets` on the local server with the contents of the `secrets.json` file.

-The [ConfigStore object from Compute](https://github.com/swift-cloud/Compute/blob/main/Sources/Compute/ConfigStore.swift) is responsible for retrieving data for any specific dictionaries it can find.
+The [ConfigStore object from the Compute Swift package](https://github.com/swift-cloud/Compute/blob/main/Sources/Compute/ConfigStore.swift) is responsible for retrieving data for any specific dictionaries it can find.
 In this case, it should retrieve the values for the `secrets` dictionary and return an internal error (status code `500`) if it can't.

 ```swift:main.swift
 import Compute